auditassistant/json-query/README.md

 ### Context

-Specifying context ('data', 'source', and 'parent' options) is good for databinding and working on a specific object and still keeping the big picture available.
+Specifying context (`data`, `source`, and `parent` options) is good for databinding and working on a specific object and still keeping the big picture available.

 ```js
 var data = {